Have you ever said to a friend: I’m starting a diet – ask me next week if I’m still on it.?

-Well, friends, here is my latest on-the-go, in-the-wings, relax-time project…and I think I may have bitten off more than I can chew!
+Here is my latest on-the-go, in-the-wings, relax-time project.
+I may have bitten off more than I can chew!
 It’s EPP (English Paper Piecing) – to the MAX!

-Sometimes I need my friends to keep me accountable.
+Sometimes I need my friends to keep me accountable, so ask me!

-From Willyne Hammerstein’s book, Millefiori Quilts, comes the pattern for La Passacaglia!
+First, this design is from the great Willyne Hammerstein’s book, Millefiori Quilts.
+The pattern is called La Passacaglia!
 Willyne’s quilts are just amazing and LARGE EPP projects – this one uses just five shapes to make the book cover quilt you see here.

 And you can see my start – LOTS to go!